0install/0install-win/installer/readme.txt

 Code based on this project is used to automatically download and install dependencies such as the .NET Framework: http://www.codeproject.com/KB/install/dotnetfx_innosetup_instal.aspx

-The "build.cmd" script will build the installer using Inno Setup 5.4.1 (non-Unicode!) or newer.
+The "build.cmd" script will build the installer using Inno Setup 5.5.5 or newer.
 It assumes Inno Setup with Preprocessor support has been installed to its default directory.
 Download: Inno Setup from http://www.jrsoftware.org/isdl.php
+Note: You must use the non-Unicode version of Zero Install for compatibility with isxdl.dll.

 To perform an unattended installed launch the installer with the following arguments:
 /silent /suppressmsgboxes /norestart